Posted on October 3, 2019

 While you’re there, don’t forget to update the rest of your Public Profile.
 This is where you can control what those who are not connected to you can see when they view your profile or even run a search for you in Google or other search engines.

-I'm wishing you all the best in your job search!
+I'm wishing you all the best!